 Lincoln Mining Corp. is a precious metals exploration and development company with two projects in various stages of exploration which include the Pine Grove property in Nevada, USA, and the Oro Cruz gold property in California, USA.
 The Company's interest in the Bell Mountain property in Nevada was reassigned to Laurion due to Lincoln's default in making the payments.
-Lincoln is exploring ways to reacquire the property.
 In the United States, the Company operates under its subsidiaries, Lincoln Gold US Corp and Lincoln Resource Group Corp.